wp-plugins/wp-members/readme.txt

 * Code improvement in REST API filtering of blocked content for situations where there may be additional (i.e. custom) values (such as those created by page builders).
 * Code improvement in hidden posts checking in case the "post__not_in" query_var is not set.
 * Code improvement to make sure required fields are required for the wp user profile, but allowable to be skipped by an admin.
+* Code improvement to make sure all object variables are declared for php 8.2.
 * Added timestamp field type.
 * Added wpmem_get_membership_id() API function.
 * Added wpmem_get_membership_slug() API function.